jeremyhsimons/ci_pp5_fixit/README.md

 ### 3rd party code used

+This project drew extensively on the [Code Institute]() 'Moments' walkthrough project and ideas from here were implemented to maximise user experience in Fixit.
+This includes:
+1. Custom user context and profile data context.
+1. custom click toggle and redirect hooks.
+1. organisation of components.
+1. custom utils to handle fetching more data from the API, as well as checking status of JWTs.

+[React Bootstrap](https://react-bootstrap-v4.netlify.app/) components were used to make features of the website including forms and navigation.

 ### images used

 Images used for the site were taken from [Unsplash](https://unsplash.com/).
 Details for the contributors can be found here.